Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 ## Configure the Adobe Analytics extension

-1. To ensure that this extension is correctly configured and implemented, follow the steps in the [Configure the Mobile Services extension in Experience Platform Launch](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsbnKuIZ7JbOKOD9DC/using-mobile-extensions/adobe-analytics-mobile-services#configure-the-adobe-analytics-extension).
+1. To ensure that this extension is correctly configured and implemented, follow the steps in the [configure the Mobile Services extension in Experience Platform Launch](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsbnKuIZ7JbOKOD9DC/using-mobile-extensions/adobe-analytics-mobile-services#configure-the-adobe-analytics-extension) tutorial.
 2. In **Launch Hit Delay**, type a value of 5s or more to ensure that the acquisition context is sent to Analytics with your Lifecycle information.

 ![](../../.gitbook/assets/screen-shot-2019-04-05-at-1.50.10-pm.png)